 The gateway to Morocco’s Sahara Desert, Merzouga is situated at the foot of Erg Chebbi, a great sand sea of golden dunes.
 As you approach from the north, the sight of the huge dunes rising majestically from the surrounding hammada (stony, flat desert) is breathtaking.

 We would suggest three nights here, to soak up the peace and tranquility of the desert and to enjoy all the activities on offer in the area.
-From experiencing a traditional berber camp in the desert, to sand boarding and fossil hunting, staying in Merzouga for a few days is like a mini-holiday within your holiday!
+From experiencing a traditional berber camp in the desert, to sand boarding and fossil hunting, staying in Merzouga for a few days is like a mini-holiday within your Morocco holidays!